hannesm/jackline/README.md

 [torsocks](https://trac.torproject.org/projects/tor/wiki/doc/torsocks) are
 friends: `torify jackline` works.

+### Security and trusted code base

+The configuration file has to include the trust anchor for the server certificate (or the SHA256 fingerprint of the certificate) - otherwise there is no way how to ensure talking to the correct XMPP server.
+There won't be any 'ignore ssl warnings' option.

-Trusted code base is at the moment:
+The trusted code base contains at the moment:
 - [OCaml-OTR](https://github.com/hannesm/ocaml-otr)
 - [OCaml-TLS](https://github.com/mirleft/ocaml-tls)
 - [XMPP](https://github.com/hannesm/xmpp)
 - [XML](https://github.com/ermine/xml)
 - [OCaml compiler](http://ocaml.org/) (and its runtime)
+- underlying UNIX system

 Transitive dependencies are only partially listed.
 For a complete list, use ``opam list --required-by=jackline --recursive``.